gioleppe/clickho/README.md

 - playsound

 To install required libs please run `pip install -r requirements.txt`.
-You could also use a virtual environment such as conda or venv to avoid stepping on your filesystem.
+You could also use a virtual environment such as conda or venv to avoid stomping on your filesystem.